Computably enumerable set

 The first condition suggests why the term semidecidable is sometimes used.
-More precisely, if a number is in the set, one can decide this by running the algorithm, but if the number is not in the set, the algorithm runs forever, and no information is returned.
+More precisely, if a number is in the set, one can decide this by running the algorithm, but if the number is not in the set, the algorithm can run forever, and no information is returned.
 A set that is "completely decidable" is a computable set.
 The second condition suggests why computably enumerable is used.
 The abbreviations c.e. and r.e. are often used, even in print, instead of the full phrase.

 In computational complexity theory, the complexity class containing all computably enumerable sets is RE.
 In recursion theory, the lattice of c.e. sets under inclusion is denoted $\mathcal{E}$.

-Formal definition
+Definition

 A set S of natural numbers is called computably enumerable if there is a partial computable function whose domain is exactly S, meaning that the function is defined if and only if its input is a member of S.